roostoo/roostoo.github.io/terms-of-service.md

 It is possible for Partner Hosts to offer prize promotions for their hosted competitions to incentivize participation.
 In such case, it is the responsibility of the Partner Host to ensure competition framework is legal and compliant to prize promotion laws in jurisdictions where the competition is operated in.
 Roostoo shall not be liable for any disputes between the participants and the Partner Hosts.

-Roostoo employees, employees of Partner Hosts, and all of their immediate family members and persons living in the same household are not eligible for the Partner Host Competitions.

-### Competition Rules
+#### Competition Rules

 **I. Starting Portfolio**

-In default, each participant begins with mock $50000 worth of paper money available in virtual portfolio (Note that it is not real USD, there is NO actual financial transaction in the app).
+As a default, each participant begins with mock $50000 worth of paper money available in their virtual portfolio (Note that it is not real USD, there is NO actual financial transaction in the app).

 Participants will be able to start trading according to real-time market prices with the default $50000 paper money.